NoahBres/LearnRoadRunner/docs/tools.md

 RRPathVisualizer was written by David, Recharged Green 7236's lead programmer.
 It is a path "visualizer" in that you write your trajectories as you would for your bot and you stick them in a custom Kotlin project.
 If you run the program it will display a window and animate the bot along your specified trajectories.
 I personally prefer this workflow as you can simply copy-paste the trajectories you made in RRPathVisualizer into your own FTC project.

+Keep in mind that RRPathVisualizer is written in Kotlin.
+It should be easy to understand Kotlin if you know Java.

 Check the [RRPathVisualizer page](/tool/rrpathvisualizer) for further details on installation and use.

 ## MeepMeep (in development)